Packages Testing and Troubleshooting

 Once an MSI package is generated, it needs to be thoroughly tested before being deployed remotely across a network.
 To test an MSI, it's recommended that it be installed manually on a virtual machine with a fresh OS installation.
 Following the deployment, you need to run the installed application to make sure it works as expected.
 Sometimes, the changes applied by an MSI aren't visible for Windows after the MSI deployment.
 This may cause improper operation of the installed application.
 It's recommended that the PC be rebooted to let Windows apply the changes if you see that the installed application works incorrectly.

-If you notice a problem with the generated MSI, you can identify the reason for the problem and repeat the repackaging process.
+If you notice a problem with the generated MSI, you need to identify the reason of the problem, resolve it and repeat the repackaging process.
 Many problems can be resolved simply by using a clean environment for repackaging and following the best practices explained in the Overview of the Repackaging Best Practices chapter.
 Below, you can find a list of the most common MSI problems and recommendations on how to resolve them.

 A file is locked during MSI install